 A “transition” is a passage from one state, circumstance, person, or place to another.
 While leadership transitions are really just a neutral zone between an ending and a new beginning, as the heralds of change, they are often met with upset and distrust.
 Change is hard, but it’s important to remember–and remind your flock–that it’s also one of the only constants in life.

-CHC has extensive experience in helping churches and ministers across the country manage leadership transitions in a healthy and biblical way.
+CHC-PMX has extensive experience in helping churches and ministers nationwide manage leadership transitions healthily and biblically.
 A sample of the types of leadership transitions we have helped congregations and ministers manage include:

 When approached with intentionality and thoughtfulness, times of leadership transition can help people understand, accept, and embrace change in their church.
 And yet, church leaders and clergy members are often so busy with the transition itself, that they neglect to maximize this experience for the congregation and their staff.

-Enlisting a third party to perform a leadership transition consultation provides the support and guidance needed to increase the likelihood of a successful and relatively painless transition.
-CHC’s approach to guiding congregations through the leadership transition process is Spirit-led and compassion-based.
-We want to:
+Engaging a third party for leadership transition consultation offers essential support and guidance, enhancing the chances of a successful and smooth transition.
+Our approach to steering congregations through this process is Spirit-led and compassion-based.
+Our goals include:

 - Address the transition with compassion and transparency